 After a few chance connections, a team was forming in Durham who had a similar heart- and Just Love Durham launched in April 2014.
-Later that year, co-founder Tom Christmas started working for Just Love full time, building partnerships, forming a trustee and advisory board and continuing to strategise about what it would look like to shift Christian student culture so social justice was seen not as an optional extra to discipleship, but rather an integral part of worshipping the living God.
+Later that year, co-founder Tom Christmas started working for Just Love full time, building partnerships, forming a trustee and advisory board.
+As Just Love started to expand we continued to strategise about what it would look like to shift Christian student culture so social justice was seen not as an optional extra to discipleship, but rather an integral part of worshipping the living God.

 In 2015 Just Love groups started in Bath, Cambridge, Glasgow, Exeter and St Andrews.
 Just Love ran the first training events to resource Just Love committees and develop students in leadership.
 The staff team joyously expanded and we gained more expertise and wisdom on our advisory board.

-We also ran the pioneering Unashamed campaign, headed up by Hannah Mitchell and a team of Just Love students from across the country joint with international Christian Alliance Restored.
+We also ran the pioneering Unashamed campaign, headed up by Hannah Mitchell (Just Love’s Southern Coordinator)and a team of Just Love students from across the country joint with Restored, an international Christian Alliance.
 Catalysed by the knowledge that 1 in 7 women experience serious sexual assault or physical abuse while at university, a series of videos, blogs, articles and events worked to inspire and equip Christian students to confront violence against women wherever they saw it.

-Just Love turned 4 in 2017!
-So far this year we’ve grown to 13 universities and have seen Just Love feature at the HTB Leadership Conference.
-The Alumni Network has also continued to grow- we’ve seen the start of our mentoring scheme (pairing up recent graduates with experienced Christians in the field) and the first sphere-specific gatherings.
-In September our staff team grew to 6, including a full-time Scotland coordinator.
+We grew to 13 universities and saw Just Love feature at the HTB Leadership Conference.
+The Alumni Network continued to grow- we saw the the start of our mentoring scheme (pairing up recent graduates with experienced Christians in the field) and the first sphere-specific gatherings.
+In September our staff team grew to 6.